Mr Graham Goldsmith, Chancellor since August 2014

 He was educated at Swinburne Institute of Technology, as it then was, and graduated with a Bachelor of Business (Accounting) in 1983.
 He has also completed the Advanced Management Program at Harvard University in Boston.

 Mr Goldsmith’s career began with National Australia Bank in Melbourne before joining JBWere & Son in 1987, working in Melbourne and London.
 Following the merger of JBWere with the Australian operations of Goldman Sachs & Co in 2003, Mr Goldsmith held a number of senior roles, including as Chair of the Goldman Sachs Australia Foundation.
 Mr Goldsmith retired in 2012 as Vice-Chairman and a Managing Director of Goldman Sachs Australia after a 25 year career with the firm.

 In addition to being Chancellor at Swinburne, Mr Goldsmith is currently a non-executive director of ASX listed companies Djerriwarrh Investments Limited and SEEK Limited, and NYSE listed Zhaopin Limited.
-He is also president of the Bialik College School Council, a K-12 independent school in Melbourne.

 Mr Goldsmith is a Fellow of the Australian Institute of Company Directors (FAICD), Financial Services Institute of Australia (FFin), and Australian Society of Chartered Practicing Accountants (FCPA).

 His vision is to see Swinburne recognised as the leading university for science, technology and innovation in Australia.